Medically reviewed by Drugs.com. Last updated on Jun 14, 2021.

 What happens if I overdose?

-Vicoprofen may impair your thinking or reactions.
-Avoid driving or operating machinery until you know how Vicoprofen will affect you.
+This medication may impair your thinking or reactions.
+Avoid driving or operating machinery until you know how the medicine will affect you.
 Dizziness or severe drowsiness can cause falls or other accidents.

 Vicoprofen side effects

-Stop using Vicoprofen and call your doctor at once if you have a serious side effect such as:
+Stop using this medicine and call your doctor at once if you have:

 swelling or rapid weight gain;

-liver problems - loss of appetite, diarrhea, upper stomach pain, itching, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes);
+liver problems - loss of appetite, diarrhea, upper stomach pain, tiredness, flu-like symptoms, dark urine, jaundice (yellowing of the skin or eyes);

-severe skin reaction -- fever, sore throat, swelling in your face or tongue, burning in your eyes, skin pain, followed by a red or purple skin rash that spreads (especially in the face or upper body) and causes blistering and peeling.
+severe skin reaction - fever, sore throat, swelling in your face or tongue, burning in your eyes, skin pain followed by a red or purple skin rash that spreads (especially in the face or upper body) and causes blistering and peeling.

-Less serious Vicoprofen side effects may include:
+Common Vicoprofen side effects may include:

-headache, dizziness, drowsiness;
+headache, dizziness, weakness;